Impact of the COVID-19 pandemic on science and technology: National and intergovernmental laboratories

 Lawrence Livermore National Laboratory was tasked by the White House Coronavirus Task Force to use most of its supercomputing capacity to continue the research on the virus stream, possible mutations, and other factors, while other projects were temporarily scaled back or indefinitely postponed.

-The European Molecular Biology Laboratory (EMBL) closed all of it's six sites in Europe (Barcelona, Grenoble, Hamburg, Heidelberg, Hinxton, and Rome).
+The European Molecular Biology Laboratory (EMBL) closed all of its six sites in Europe (Barcelona, Grenoble, Hamburg, Heidelberg, Hinxton, and Rome).
 All EMBL site governments have implemented strict controls in response to the coronavirus.
 EMBL staff have been instructed to follow the advice of local authorities.
 Several staff members have been given permission to work at the sites to provide essential services such as animal facility maintenance or data services.
 All other staff were instructed to stay at home.
 EMBL also cancelled all visits to the sites by groups outside the staff.
 This includes physical attendance at the Heidelberg course and conference program, EMBL-EBI training courses, and all other seminars, courses, and public visits at all sites.
 Meanwhile, the European Bioinformatics Institute established a European COVID-19 platform for data/information exchange.
 The goal is to collect and share readily available research data to enable synergy, cross-fertilization, and use of different data sets with varying degrees of aggregation, validation, and/or completeness.
 The platform is envisioned to consist of two interconnected components, the SARS-CoV-2 data hubs, to organize the flow of SARS-CoV-2 outbreak sequence data and enable comprehensive open data exchange for the European and global research community, and a more comprehensive COVID-19 portal.

 World Meteorological Organization

 The World Meteorological Organization (WMO) has expressed concern about the effects of the pandemic on its monitoring system.
 Observations from the Aircraft Meteorological Data Relay program, which uses in-flight measurements from the fleets of 43 airlines, have been reduced by 50 to 80 percent depending on the region.
-Data from other automated systems have been virtually unaffected, although WMO is concerned that repairs and maintenance may be affected.
+Data from other automated systems have been virtually unaffected, although WMO has expressed concern that repairs and maintenance may be affected eventually.
 Manual observations, mainly from developing countries, have also seen a significant decrease.